Glossary

 Defining Compostables

-• An item can be composted under industrial conditions, in a large scale facility with regulated conditions at temperatures of 50-70° celsius, within 6 months.
+• An item can be composted under industrial conditions in a large-scale facility with regulated conditions at temperatures of 50–70 °C within 6 months.
 An item may be industrially compostable but not home compostable.
-Currently for an item to be verified as Industrial Compostable it must be certified to EN 13432.
+Currently, for an item to be verified as Industrial Compostable it must be certified to EN 13432.

-However this standard allows that after 12 weeks 10% of the material can still remain in fragments (micro plastics) larger than 2mm and ignores any fragments (micro plastics) smaller than 2mm.
+However, this standard allows that after 12 weeks, 10% of the material can remain in fragments (microplastics) larger than 2mm and ignores any fragments (microplastics) smaller than 2mm.

-• Also sometimes referred to as Domestic Compostable, is an item that can be composted in a regular compost bin at ambient temperatures of 20-30° celsius within 12 months.
+• Also sometimes referred to as Domestic Compostable, is an item that can be composted in a regular compost bin at ambient temperatures of 20–30 °C within 12 months.
 There is currently no international standard specifying the conditions for home composting of biodegradable plastic products, but there are national standards such as the Australian AS 5810 and French NFT 51-800.

-However both of these standards allow that after 26 weeks 10% of the material can still remain in fragments (micro plastics) larger than 2mm and ignores any fragments (micro plastics) smaller than 2mm.
+However, both standards allow that after 26 weeks, 10% of the material can remain in fragments (microplastics) larger than 2mm and ignore any fragments (microplastics) smaller than 2mm.

 An item that is home compostable will also be industrially compostable, but not vice versa.

-• An item that is fully compostable with no special industrial processes required and that will disintegrate if it ends up in landfill, with food waste or simply buried in your garden without any persistent microplastics or toxicity and will actually enhance the soil creating good quality fertiliser.
+• An item that is fully compostable with no special industrial processes required and that will disintegrate if it ends up in a landfill, with food waste, or simply buried in your garden without any persistent microplastics or toxicity will enhance the soil, creating good-quality fertiliser.

-There is currently no international standard specifying the conditions for truly composting of biodegradable plastic products, but there is an increasing awareness of the necessity to set and communicate such standard.
+There is currently no international standard specifying the conditions for truly composting biodegradable plastic products, but there is an increasing awareness of the necessity to set and communicate such standards.

-• The circular economy is a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
+• The circular economy is a model of production and consumption that involves sharing, leasing, reusing, repairing, refurbishing, and recycling existing materials and products as long as possible.
 In this way, the life cycle of products is extended.

 When a product reaches the end of its life, its materials are kept within the economy wherever possible.
 These can be productively used again and again, thereby creating further value.